 Report Card Subject Grades

-Students will receive grades in all applicable subjects, including the following cluster subjects: art, technology, theater, physical education, and science.
+Students will receive grades in all applicable subjects, including the following cluster subjects: art, technology, physical education, and science.
 The grades in the “Final Grade” column are not cumulative.
 They reflect the third marking period grades.
+A student’s grades reflect the teachers’ knowledge of the student based on their expertise as a pedagogue, not just assessment grades.

 ELA, Math, Sci, SS